Chomesh L’Chinuch Distribute Record-Breaking £340,000 to 33 NW London Jewish Schools

 Chomesh L’Chinuch are keen to rollout this initiative across more Shuls in the area and given the initial success, many other local Shuls and School Treasurers are eagerly awaiting the expansion of the project to their communities.
 CLC are aiming for £1m distributions per year

 Many of the School Governors in attendance at the event commented that nearly every Jewish school in NW London and beyond, with its substantial Kodesh programme, has a significant financial shortfall.
-In order to deliver a first class and successful Kodesh curriculum for the chinuch of our children, the difference has to be fund-raised from voluntary donations and the general community.
+In order to deliver first-class and successful plumbing services in California, we in http://www.onestopplumbers.com work very hard.
 In many schools these fund raising efforts are very challenging and gaps still remain.

 Any local Kehilloh looking to launch the Chomesh L’Chinuch initiative are encouraged to contact CLC on email@example.com.